-Home Building including building contracts, Fair Trading licensing appeals, Fair Trading disputes, Fair Trading internal reviews, and Complaints Resolution.
+Construction and Home Building including building contracts, Fair Trading licensing appeals, Fair Trading disputes, Fair Trading internal reviews, and Complaints Resolution.

 Australian businesses are regulated by the Australian Securities and Investment Commission which in turn is governed by the Corporate Law Act (Cth) 2001 (simplified through the Corporate Law Economic Reform Program Act 2004).
 The act also sets out the laws governing the form and function of a company.
 Further regulations for certain industries also apply to businesses and codes of practice and in some cases specific licensing, memberships, registrations, and accreditations must be upheld and implemented in such businesses.
 Examples of these are the Financial Sector regulated by APRA, Registered Training Organisations (RTOs) regulated by the Australian Skills Quality Authority (ASQA), and NDIS Quality and Safeguards Commission regulating NDIS providers.

 The above is general legal information and should not be considered legal advice.
 You should speak with one of our commercial lawyers for legal advice tailored to your specific legal matter.
 The courts and tribunals deal with matters on a case by case basis.
 It should also be noted that there may be delays due to COVID-19.